slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### What women value in men

 <!--
 > *"How can men lead when they have more to lose in a relationship.
 If you’re in a business deal and party A loses everything by the deal ending and Party B gains everything by the deal ending.
-Wouldn’t party A constantly be trying to please party B to keep the deal going?"  -- pearlythingz@X*
+Wouldn’t party A constantly be trying to please party B to keep the deal going?"  -- x@pearlythingz*
 > *"Women want men to be leaders but no longer want to be followers.
-One cannot exist without the other."  -- giammacool@x*
+One cannot exist without the other."  -- x@giammacool*
-+ buridansridge@x -- Skilled male seducers understand that women’s kryptonite is a grounded, authentic, and calm masculine man.
++ x@buridansridge -- Skilled male seducers understand that women’s kryptonite is a grounded, authentic, and calm masculine man.
 He is often disarmingly honest, but in an eloquent way.
 He allows for her to be who she desires to be in his presence.
 Seduction is about satisfying her desire to feel safe and seen.
 Mystery is the mistress of desire.
 Infer how you feel, because things don’t always need to be spelled out clearly.
 Women want to read between the lines.
 We fall in love through our minds.
 If we think about you because we are trying to solve you, our minds will do the work for you.

 - A man without money can be loved... by his mother.
 Women respect security, power, and ambition.
 If you’re broke, you’re tolerated at best and ignored at worst.
 - Every woman wants sex, she just wants it from the best.